ddev/ddev-xhgui/README.md

 This addon adds the XHGui service to a project served by DDEV.

-[XhGui](https://github.com/perftools/xhgui) is a graphical interface for XHProf profiling data that can store the results in MongoDB or PDO database.
+[XhGui](https://github.com/perftools/xhgui) is a graphical interface for XHProf profiling data that stores its results the database.

 See <https://performance.wikimedia.org/xhgui/> for an demonstration of XHGui data collection.